The Style Spotlight: Greg Noire

-The vibrant, colorful world of live music and the monochromatic tones of black and white photography come together in an unexpected but perfect union.
-Rather than rely on the bright and vivid colors of live concerts (the obvious path), this photographer uses black and white to heighten the connection the viewer feels with the performer.
-In this installment of The Style Spotlight, we’re diving into this unique relationship between subject and style through the photography of Greg Noire.
+The vibrant, colourful world of live music and the monochromatic tones of black and white photography come together in an unexpected but perfect union.
+Rather than rely on the bright and vivid colours of live concerts (the obvious path), this photographer uses black and white to heighten the connection the viewer feels with the performer.
+In this instalment of The Style Spotlight, we’re diving into this unique relationship between subject and style through the photography of Greg Noire.

 Photograph of Cardi B, edited with Greg’s “Kunai” Lightroom preset.

-Photograph of Isaiah Rasha and Sza, edited with Greg’s “Rusty Blade” Lightroom preset.
+Photograph of Isaiah Rashad and Sza, edited with Greg’s “Rusty Blade” Lightroom preset.